History of Ireland in Timeline

 2006: Ryder Cup Held at The K Club

-In 2006, The Ryder Cup was held at The K Club in County Kildare.
+In 2006, the Ryder Cup was held at The K Club in County Kildare.

-2006: Heat wave
+2006: Heat wave in Ireland

-Ireland was affected by a heat wave in 2006.
+Ireland experienced a heat wave in 2006.

 July 2007: Pádraig Harrington Wins British Open

-2007: International Rugby and Soccer Played at Croke Park
+2007: International Sports Played at Croke Park

-2007: Restoration of Assembly and Executive
+2007: Restoration of Assembly and Executive and end of Operation Banner

-July 2008: Harrington Defends British Open Title
+July 2008: Pádraig Harrington Defends British Open Title

 2008: Munster Wins Heineken Cup